 - GINGER TEA BAGS - 100 Tea Bags filled with premium ginger root from India.

-Lemon as a great natural detoxifier.
+Lemon is a great natural detoxifier.
 Not only does lemon have vitamin C, but it also aids the digestive system.
-The acidic juice aids digestion, relieves bloating, and aids in the treatment of indigestion.
+The acidic juice aids digestion, relieves bloating, and aids in treating indigestion.

 Some fruits that can be beneficial include:

 - Avocado: Potassium and antioxidants